Generalized Friendship Paradoxes in Network Science: Acknowledgement

 \section{Acknowledgement}

-DJH was supported by a Leverhulme Fellowship.
+DJH was supported by a Fellowship from the Leverhulme Trust and by the Advanced Grant ``Numerical Analysis for Stable AI'' 101198795 from the European Research Council.
 FH was supported by a Mathematical Institute Scholarship by Oxford Mathematical Institute.
 FT was partially funded by the PRIN-MUR project MOLE code 2022ZK5ME7 and by PRIN-PNRR project FIN4GEO CUP P2022BNB97.